logo Social Care

 Temporary

-We are seeking a dedicated and experienced Senior Social Worker to join our Children with Disabilities (CWD) Team...
+We are seeking a dedicated and passionate Qualified Social Worker to join our Children's Social Work - CSW...
 Read more

-In addition to a competitive hourly rate, we offer a range of benefits to support your professional development and well-being.
-These include flexible working arrangements, access to training and continuous professional development opportunities, and the chance to work in a supportive and dynamic environment.
-If you are passionate about making a difference in the lives of children with disabilities and their families, we encourage you to apply for this rewarding position.
+In addition to a competitive salary, we offer a range of benefits including flexible working arrangements, ongoing professional development opportunities, and access to a supportive supervision framework.
+Join us in making a difference in the lives of children and families in Worcestershire.
+If you are ready to take your career to the next level, we encourage you to apply today!

 Read less